o11y-weekly/o11y-weekly.github.io/2023-11-09_Monotonicity/README.md

 If only one metric is lost during an outage, the rate is not reliable anymore.

-In such case, sum and count should be located inside the same udp paket so that the overhall rate is not impacted while the amount of packet lost is neglectable.
+In such case, sum and count should be located inside the same udp packet so that the overhall rate is not impacted while the amount of packet lost is neglectable.

 # OTLP metric